 4. Outside Employment: Subject to the following conditions, associates may hold jobs outside the Company.
 All associates must meet the performance standards of their job with the Company.
 All associates will be judged by the same performance standards and will be subject to the Company’s scheduling demands, regardless of any outside work requirements.
 If the Company determines that an associates’ outside work interferes with performance or the ability to meet the requirements of the Company as they are modified from time to time, the associate may be asked to terminate the outside employment if he or she wishes to remain with the Company.
 Outside employment that, in the sole discretion of the Company, constitutes a conflict of interest, that may result in the disclosure of the Company’s confidential information, that has the appearance of impropriety, or that may otherwise damage the reputation of the Company (i.e. employment with a direct competitor, major vendor or supplier) is not permitted and the Company may require an associate to terminate such employment in order to remain with the Company.
 For purposes of this paragraph, outside employment means any relationship where value is provided for services rendered, including, without limitation, a consulting, advising or brokering relationship.

-5. Employment of Relatives or Close Friends by Company Business Partners: Conflicts of interest may arise as a result of (i) the Company doing business with a business partner which employs a close friend or a relative of an associate at the Company, and/or (ii) employment by a Company business partner of close friends or relatives of an associate at the Company (i.e., the daughter of a Company associate is hired by the Company’s outside accounting firm).
-Prior to any such business relationship or employment, the associate involved must inform the most senior Company Vice President of their group or region (or, in the case of an Executive Officer or a member of the Company’s Operating Team, the Chief Executive Officer; or, in the case of a Director, the Lead Director), who shall then make a determination as to what additional controls, if any, should be implemented in order to avoid actual conflicts of interest.
+5. Employment of Relatives or Close Friends by Company Business Partners: Conflicts of interest may arise as a result of (i) the Company doing business with a business partner which employs a close friend or a relative of an associate at the Company, and/or (ii) employment by a Company business partner of close friends or relatives of an associate at the Company (i.e., the daughter for son of a Company associate is hired by the Company’s outside accounting firm).
+Prior to any such business relationship or employment, the associate involved must inform the most senior Company Vice President of their group or region (or, in the case of an Executive Officer or a member of the Company’s Operating Team, the Chief Executive Officer;), who shall then make a determination as to what additional controls, if any, should be implemented in order to avoid actual conflicts of interest.

 6. Solicitation of Business Partners: Company policy prohibits the solicitation by associates of charitable contributions from our vendors, landlords, consultants or other current or potential business partners, other than (i) with the prior approval of the Company’s General Counsel, and, if approved, (ii) subject to such controls as the General Counsel may require for the purpose of preventing any contributions made as a result of such solicitations from interfering with or giving the appearance of compromising the exercise by associates of independent judgment on behalf of the Company.
 Note that this policy does not apply to solicitations in an amount in any single instance of $100 or less made by associates to employees of our business partners (with whom they have established a personal relationship) for charities such as walk-a-thons, Girl Scout cookies, etc., but any such solicitation and donations (A) shall not be of a type or a frequency which would interfere with or give the appearance of compromising the exercise by associates of independent judgment on behalf of the Company, and (B) shall be disclosed by the associate in advance to the appropriate Vice President of their group or region.

 7. Doing Business with Former Associates: When a former associate accepts a position with, or on behalf of, a Company business partner, the Company may choose not to do business with that former associate and/or that Company business partner if a conflict of interest is determined to exist.
-If a current associate is approached by a former associate seeking to do business with the Company, or if a current associate seeks to do business with such former associate, the current associate must first bring the matter to the attention of the most senior Company Vice President of their group or region (or, in the case of an Executive Officer or a member of the Company’s Operating Team, the Chief Executive Officer; or, in the case of a Director, the Lead Director).
+If a current associate is approached by a former associate seeking to do business with the Company, or if a current associate seeks to do business with such former associate, the current associate must first bring the matter to the attention of the most senior Company Vice President of their group or region (or, in the case of an Executive Officer or a member of the Company’s Operating Team, the Chief Executive Officer;).

 8. Indirect Violations: An individual should not be indirectly involved (i.e. through a spouse, family member or friend) in any activity which would violate this Policy if he/she engaged in the conduct themselves.
 For example, if an investment by an associate in a company would be inappropriate under section III(3) of this Policy, it would also be inappropriate for the associate to make such an investment through a spouse, family member or personal friend.